 Liability - Other Important Coverages

 The liability section of a comprehensive boat insurance policy provides many coverages that are important to boat owners.
 Coverage for the removal or disposal of the wreck of your boat is important to have, especially if the wreck is deemed to be a hazard to navigation.
 Boat owners may also be responsible for any containment and clean-up expenses resulting from oil pollution or contamination caused by their vessel.
-It's important that your boat or yacht insurance policy covers your liability for those clean-up expenses because vessel owners are liable under the Oil Pollution Act of 1990 up to the statutory limit (currently $939,800).
+It's important that your boat or yacht insurance policy covers your liability for such clean-up (currently $939,800).
 If you ever intend to borrow someone else's boat, confirm that your liability coverage extends to the other boat.
 This is called "non-owned" or operating other watercraft boat liability coverage.
-Finally, boat owners who employ paid crew members should ensure that their policy covers their liability to the crew under the Jones Act and General Maritime Law.
+Finally, boat owners who employ paid crew members in US waters should ensure that their policy covers their liability to the crew under the Jones Act and General Maritime Law.

 Medical Payments Coverage

 You should verify that your policy has an adequate limit of coverage for Medical Payments.
 Medical Payment coverage will pay for first aid treatment, ambulance, hospital and other costs that result from someone being injured on your boat, even if you are not legally responsible.
 It is important to ascertain whether the coverage also applies while someone is boarding or leaving boat, and while being towed behind your boat, such as while water skiing.
 Check to make sure that injuries to you and your family are also included in this coverage.
 Given equal amounts of insurance, coverage on a "per person" basis may be preferable to coverage on a "per accident" basis.